datakolektiv/rstats101_bioinformatics/Installations.md

 You have your machine in front of you, and that machine is running any of the following operative systems:

-- Windows 10 (earlier versions are fine too)
+- Windows 10 (later versions are fine too)
 - Linux Ubuntu/Debian
 - macOS